 International Ballistics Society

 The 2020 International Conference on Defence Technology (2020 ICDT) due to be held during 20-24 April, 2020, at the International Youth Convention Hotel in Nanjing, China has been postponed due to the coronavirus.
 The new dates are 26-30 October 2020.
+New papers will be accepted until 30 June 2020.
 The 2020 ICDT follows on from the very successful 2018 ICDT.
 Over 600 delegates, representing over 20 countries, attended the 2018 ICDT.
 Countries represented included France, Italy, Poland, Russia, Singapore, South Africa, Sweden, UK, USA and China.
 There were many extremely interesting and informative presentations covering basic research in the fields of impact physics, rail guns, energetic materials, properties of materials, novel manufacturing processes and photoelectronic information systems.
 The 2020 ICDT brings together many different and extremely interesting and informative presentations covering basic research in the fields of defence science and technology.
 Please see the link below for further information.

 This is a new book published by DesTech and endorsed by the IBS.
 It is authored by Boris Ermolaev and Alexey Sulimov, Semenov Institute of Chemical Physics, and edited by Anna Crowley This book presents original research into the behavior, ignition mechanisms, and wave structure of convective burning and low-velocity detonations (LVDs).
 Such processes occupy an intermediate position between modes of normal combustion and normal detonation, and their properties directly affect the dynamics of explosions, including unplanned explosions caused by accidental ignition.
 The book illustrates techniques to stabilize convective burning and LVDs and control their properties, thus enabling energetic materials specialists and ballistics experts to manage potentially dangerous hazards of transition to normal detonation.
 In addition, the book provides a scientific foundation for the technical application of these processes in pulse-nozzle and missile devices and in jet injectors.
 It also offers new studies on compacted modified propellants, which, due to their burning mechanisms, can significantly enhance the performance of barrel systems.
 IBS members can purchase it at a special price.
 Contact the Membership Chair at firstname.lastname@example.org for further details.
 The book can be bought at the link below.